milewski/bin-exec-loader/README.md

 }
 ```

-if your binary produces multiple output you can grab those like this:
+if your binary produces multiple outputs you can grab those like this:
 > convert each page of a pdf to jpg and retrieve an array of paths as result

 ```js